muradh2994/ML_Personal-Key-Indicators-of-Heart-Disease/README.md

 **The Data**: There are 319795 entries in the raw data set, with 17 factors that might be the cause of Heart diseases.

 Machine Learning Models:
-Comparison of five maching learning models have been used for this dataset
+Comparison of six maching learning models have been used for this dataset

 1) LogisticRegression Model
 2) KNeighbors Model